JeppeKlitgaard/DTU-02613-TimeSeries/Assignment2/report.typ

 The seasonality parameter will generally be relatively easy to deduce from autocorrelations, especially if the process only features a single periodicity with little variance in the periods.

+Overall it is probably best to use parameter estimation techniques.
+In a real world scenario, one would likely have the time-series as actual data and not just as a plotted graph.
+There are two main ways to estimate especially $phi.alt$ and $theta$ for ARMA models:

++ OLS regression for AR models
+  $upright(bold(hat(phi.alt))) = (X^T X)^(- 1) X^T upright(bold(y_(t - k)))$
+  with a feature matrix X constructed from the $t - k$ to the $t - N$ th samples, with order of the AR model $k$
++ MLE for MA models to estimate $upright(bold(hat(theta)))$ based on a likelihood function that assumes Gaussian $upright(bold(epsilon))_t$

+Since none of the given model display any trends, but rather are all stationary, a de-trending via differencing on real world data may be appropriate.
+Otherwise combining a standard trend model like OLS, RLS or WLS as a prior model, could be useful.

 = Identifying ARMA(p,q) Models <sec:3_arma_identification>

 Now, using the rules established and tested in @sec:2_simulating_seasonal_processes,